 Raddi published an article on the Piperaceae that he collected in the state of Rio de Janeiro.
 In this article he described several new species, but also included species previously published by other authors.
 The article was published in volume 17 of the Nuovo Giornale de' Letterati.
 The portion dedicated to Sciences bears the date July-August 1828, which is here retained as the date of publication as we do not have any additional information to provide a more precise date.
 At that time, Raddi was about to leave Italy to participate in a multi-disciplinary expedition to Egypt.
 Parrini (2008: 270-273) reported that he left Pisa for Genoa on 15 July 1828, Genoa for Toulon (France) on 22 July, and the port of Toulon for Egypt on 31 July, arriving on 18 August 1828.
-About one year later, he was forced to leave Egypt before the planned date of return due to a grave sickness, and while attempting his return to Italy he eventually died on the island of Rhodes on 6 September 1829.
-From this information, we can reach three conclusions: (1) he submitted the Piperaceae manuscript before his departure from Italy; (2) he did not have the time to properly distribute his Piperaceae specimens to other herbaria due to his imminent departure; and (3) he did not see his Piperaceae article published.
-A confirmation of his inability to distribute the Piperaceae to other herbaria is the lack of duplicates in the Hortus Siccus Exoticus in BOLO, where his privileged correspondent Antonio Bertoloni (1775-1869) was based (Managlia & Ranalli, 2018).
+About one year later, he was forced to leave Egypt before the planned date of return due to a grave sickness, and while attempting his return to Italy he eventually died on the PrincipalUC/PrincipalUC.do) virtual herbaria.
+The specimens in FI were re-labeled by Filippo Parlatore, after Raddi's death, with the annotation "In Brasilia legit Cl.
+Raddi"

+based (Managlia & Ranalli, 2018).